remix-run/remix/docs/pages/stacks.md

 #### Remix deps

-If you set the any remix dependencies in package.json to `*`, the Remix CLI will change it to a semver carrot of the latest released version:
+If you set the any dependencies in package.json to `*`, the Remix CLI will change it to a semver carrot of the latest released version:

 ```diff
 -   "remix": "*",
 +   "remix": "^1.2.3",
 ```

-This allows you to not have to regularly update your template to the latest version of Remix.
-Of course you do not have to put `*` if you'd prefer to manually manage that version.
+This allows you to not have to regularly update your template to the latest version of that specific package.
+Of course you do not have to put `*` if you'd prefer to manually manage the version for that package.

-#### `remix.init.js`
+#### `remix.init/index.js`

-If the template has a `remix.init.js` file at the root then that file will be executed after the project has been generated but before dependencies have been installed.
+If the template has a `remix.init.js` file at the root then that file will be executed after the project has been generated and dependencies have been installed.
 This gives you a chance to do anything you'd like as part of the initialization of your template.
-For example, in the blues stack, the `app` property has to be globally unique so we use the `remix.init.js` file to change it to the name of the directory that was created for the project + a couple random characters.
+For example, in the blues stack, the `app` property has to be globally unique so we use the `remix.init/index.js` file to change it to the name of the directory that was created for the project + a couple random characters.

-You could even use `remix.init.js` to ask further questions of the developer for additional configuration (using something like [inquirer][inquirer]).
+You could even use `remix.init/index.js` to ask further questions of the developer for additional configuration (using something like [inquirer][inquirer]).
 Of course, sometimes you'll need dependencies installed to do this, but those deps are only useful during initialization.
-So instead of `remix.init.js`, you can create a directory called `remix.init` and inside of that place an `index.js` and a `package.json` with dependencies and the Remix CLI will install those dependencies before running your script.
+So, you can also create a `remix.init/package.json` with dependencies and the Remix CLI will install those dependencies before running your script.

 After the init script has been run, it is deleted so you don't need to worry about it cluttering up the finished codebase.